NoobJsPerson/edit-json/README.md

 * **String** `property`: the name of the property you to delete.
 * **String** `file`: the directory of the file you want to edit (if empty it'll edit the default file that got passed to the EditClient's constructor)
-* **Boolean** `relative`: a boolean specifying if the directory should be relative to the location of the file that the function got called in.
+* **Boolean** `relative`: a boolean specifying if the directory should be relative to the location of the file that the function got called in (false by default)

 #### Returns